 - Assesses one’s own communication skills and effectiveness.

-- Demonstrates cultural empathy when communicating.
+- Demonstrates cultural humility, professionalism, and respect when communicating.

-- Maintains communication with interprofessional team and others to facilitate safe transitions and continuity in care delivery.
+- Maintains communication with interprofessional team members and others to facilitate safe transitions and continuity in care delivery.

 - Assesses communication ability, health literacy, resources, and preferences of healthcare consumers to inform the interprofessional team and others.